Today, we will answer the question – when is hacking illegal and legal?

 Since we live in a technological era, it has become easier for radical organizations to finance hackers to infiltrate security systems.
 This has resulted in a steady rise in cybercrime.

-The White Hat Hackers are those hackers who look for backdoors in the software when they are legally permitted to do so.
+The White Hat Hackers are those hackers looking for backdoors in the software when they are legally permitted.

 The Grey Hat Hackers are those hackers who are like Black Hat hackers but do not hack to cause any damage to any organization or people’s personal information or data.
-They are hired by companies or organizations to hack into their computer system and notify the administration if their order has any vulnerabilities.
+Companies or organizations hire them to hack into their computer system and notify the administration if their order has any vulnerabilities.
 This is done so that these organizations can further secure their networks.

 Software companies make use of such hackers and hacking processes.